Monitoring Topology for Multi-Region GIS

 join_latency = meter.create_histogram("gis.spatial.join.latency_ms", unit="ms")

-def process_spatial_join(features_a, features_b, algorithm="rtree"):
+def process_spatial_join(features_a, features_b, region, algorithm="rtree"):

 with tracer.start_as_current_span("spatial_join_execution") as span: